-The Criminology and Criminal Justice Studies Program is an undergraduate college program at Hillsborough Community College in which students can earn an Associate in Science Degree, an Associate in Applied Science Degree, a College Credit Certificate, as well as an Associate in Arts Degree in various Criminal Justice fields.
+The Criminology and Criminal Justice Studies Program is an undergraduate college program at Hillsborough Community College in which students can earn an Associate in Science Degree, a College Credit Certificate, as well as an Associate in Arts Degree in various Criminal Justice fields.
 The Criminology and Criminal Justice Studies Program is located at Hillsborough Community College‘s Ybor City Campus.
 Most Criminal Justice courses are offered at Ybor City Campus only; however, certain introductory core courses are offered regularly at the Dale Mabry Campus as well.

 The Criminology and Criminal Justice Studies Program is comprised of full time professors and adjunct instructors assigned to Ybor City Campus.

 The Criminology and Criminal Justice Studies Program offers students different Tracks of emphasis based on the student’s educational and professional goals – law enforcement, corrections, pre-law, crime scene, homeland security, private security, and social services; however, students are not required to select a track.
 Tracks are offered only to help guide students in selecting their courses.

 Some Criminal Justice courses are required and all majors must take them while other Criminal Justice courses are electives.
 Generally, required courses are offered every semester whereas some elective courses are offered every semester while some are offered only once a year, usually either during the fall or the spring semester.

 Criminal Justice classes are offered during the day, afternoon, and evening as well as on weekends and many are offered on-line.
 The schedules outlined in this section are subject to change based on instructor and room availability as well as on student needs and interest.